unyt-org/ansi-browser-dev-console-polyfill/README.md

 ### Issues

-Images are not correctly display in Safari browsers.
+Images are not correctly displayed in Safari browsers.